 Grant applications are available in the Planning Department at City Hall or using the links below.
-Applications must be submitted by September 16, 2013 and will be reviewed by the Historic Review Board in October 2013.
-The grants are limited to a maximum of $2,000 and require a 50% match.
-The project must be completed with all paperwork submitted by July 31, 2014.
+Applications must be submitted by November 6, 2015 and will be reviewed by the Historic Review Board in November 2015.
+Funding is limited to $12,000 for all projects and requires a 50% match.
+The project must be completed with all paperwork submitted by July 31, 2016.

 This program receives funding from the Oregon State Historic Preservation Office and the National Park Service.
 The U.S. Department of the Interior prohibits discrimination on the basis of race, color, national origin, disability, or age in its federally assisted programs.
 If you believe you have been discriminated against in any program, activity, or facility as described above, or if you desire further information, please write to: Office for Equal Opportunity, National Park Service, 1849 C Street NW, Washington D.C., 20240.